ssdh233/light-pop-ex-for-beatoraja/README.md

 # Light Pop EX-B

 [Light Pop EX](https://mistyblue.info/lpex.html)'s beatoraja version.
-Both wide(16:9) and standard(4:3) are available, and the standard(4:3) ver has relatively better resolution, so I would recommend to set beatoraja running on 1280x960 to use the standard ver.
+Both wide(16:9) and standard(4:3) are available, it's recommended to use the standard ver with beatoraja running on 640x480.
+Using the wide ver on high resolution(like HD or FHD) will make it blurry, since the source images are only 480p.

 Changes from Light Pop EX:
 * [x] gauge display fix